Home to Neolithic monuments and the only Roman temple in Portugal, Évora lives and breathes history.

-Since you’re in the capital of Alentejo, make sure to try the local cuisine for lunch in one of the city’srestaurants.
+Since you’re in the capital of the Alentejo, make sure to try the local cuisine for lunch in one of the city's restaurants.

 Here’s a list of things to do in Évora on your morning walk.

-As I stepped inside, I was astonished by the number of bones on display.
-Even without counting them, I could tell there were at least a thousand bodies in this room.
-These bones are not just stacked on top of each other though, they also form interesting patterns, as you’ll notice on the pillars.
+As you step inside, you’ll be astonished by the number of bones on display.
+Even without counting them, you can tell there are at least a thousand bodies in the room.
+These bones are not just stacked on top of each other, though.
+They also form interesting patterns, as you’ll notice on the pillars.